cseanburns/personal_knowledge_mgmt/src/3-information-sources-resources.md

 ### Periodical Indexes and Abstracting Services

-The library catalogs and discovery services that
+InfoKat returns a wide variety of bibliographic records that describe and provide access to books, ebooks, book chapters, maps, scholarly articles, news articles, images, and more.
-I described above return a wide variety of bibliographic records that describe and provide access to books, ebooks, book chapters, maps, scholarly articles, news articles, images, and more.
+InfoKat is therefore great as a discovery service because it functions as a kind of catchall for all the types of works that a library can provide access to, as just listed.
-While the discovery service part of the search that we explored above functions as a kind of catchall for all the types of works that a library can provide access to, as just listed, there will be times when we will want to focus our search to a more limited subset of records, such as those that produced by periodicals.
+However, there will be times when we will want to focus our search to a more limited subset of records, such as those that produced by periodicals.